digdilem/taskpony/README.md

 Taskpony should restart itself automatically when its own file changes, this will be shown in its log with `-- /opt/taskpony/taskpony.psgi updated`.
 If there are any issues, restarting Taskpony with `systemctl restart taskpony` is advised.

-If the upgrade includes any database changes, Taskpony should automatically detect and apply any updates when it's first started, see logs. `journalctl -u taskpony`
+If the upgrade includes any database schema changes, Taskpony should automatically detect and apply any updates when it's first started, see logs. `journalctl -u taskpony`

 ## Docker